Azure-Samples/azure-ai-vision-sdk/docs/Face Identification/FaceIdentification.md

 ## **Create a Face Configuration**

-To call the Face service using the Vision SDK through a docker container, you need to create a JSON configuration, which has a variety of parameters.
+To call the Face service using the Cognitive Services Vision SDK through a docker container, you need to create a JSON configuration, which has a variety of parameters.
 Be sure to update the  `FaceApi_EndPoint`, `SubscriptionKey`, `FaceApi_IrPersonGroup`, and `FaceApi_ColorPersonGroup` parameters.
 (The endpoint will be a URL for the service, such as https://pace2ewus.cognitiveservices.azure.com/.)
 This json configuration may be loaded from a file, created dynamically, or a static string.

 ```json
 {